u-bmc/u-bmc/docs/porting.md

 - docs/overview.md for the system overview.
 - docs/architecture.md for the service graph and sequencing model.
 - docs/api.md for API access patterns and examples.
+- docs/sensormon.md for sensor monitoring configuration and usage.
+- docs/thermalmgr.md for thermal management and PID control setup.
 - docs/roadmap.md for central TODOs and planned compatibility layers.